Hi and welcome to Spiritual Sobriety.

 This is suffering.

-Dukkha is created when we stop running in circles and unleash ourselves from our attachments and expectations and free ourselves from our own suffering.
+Sukha is creating when we stop running in circles and unleash ourselves from our attachments and expectations and free ourselves from our own suffering end quote.

-Do we make time to practice skillful awareness of the suffering that we create for ourselves and others?
+So do we take time to practice skillful awareness in the suffering that we create for ourselves and others?

-Is there more that we can do to cultivate the awareness of our suffering and replace it with joy and happiness for ourselves and others?
+Is there more we can do to cultivate this awareness of our suffering and replace it with joy and happiness for ourselves and others?

 I hope that you found today's discussion on suffering and the causes of suffering helpful for cultivating your spiritual sobriety.

-We will continue this topic and how to end our suffering over the next several podcasts.
+We will continue this topic and how to end suffering over the next several podcasts.

-Please be sure to follow Spiritual Sobriety to get our podcasts sent to you automatically.
+Please be sure to follow Spiritual Sobriety and to get your podcast sent to you automatically.

 I look forward to reading your thoughts and comments on today's discussion.